-5 Conversion
+5. Conversion

-Since we launched the routine tectogrammatical annotation of PEDT, we worked with automatically pre-generated tectogrammatical trees, which were obtained by a conversion of the original constituency trees into the FGD-based analytical trees and subsequently from the analytical trees into tectogrammatical trees.
-The conversion tools were recently refined and integrated into a complex English-to-Czech machine-translation system called TectoMT [18].
+Since we launched the routine tectogrammatical annotation of PEDT, we have worked with automatically pre-generated tectogrammatical trees, which were obtained by a conversion of the original constituency trees into the FGD-based analytical trees and subsequently from the analytical trees into tectogrammatical trees.
+The conversion tools were recently refined and integrated into a complex Englishto-Czech machine-translation system called TectoMT (Žabokrtský et al., 2008).
 The system consists of a long sequence of processing modules (blocks), which perform small partial tasks.
 First, English tectogrammatical trees are generated from the English text input.
-Then the English tectogrammatical trees are transferred into Czech tectogrammatical trees.
+Then the English tectogrammatical trees are transferred to Czech tectogrammatical trees.
 Czech analytical trees are created from the Czech tectogrammatical trees.
 Finally, the Czech text is created from the analytical trees.

-For the automatic pre-generation of English tectogrammatical trees we used the manually created constituency trees of WSJ-PTB converted into a PML format as input for the first sequence of blocks, by which we obtained automatically generated analytical trees.5 These blocks:
+For the automatic pre-generation of English tectogrammatical trees we have used the manually created constituency trees of WSJ-PTB converted into a PML format as input for the first sequence of blocks, by which we have obtained automatically generated analytical trees.6 These blocks: